Where Do Sugar Gliders Live

 Sugar gliders are primarily nocturnal creatures, meaning they are most active during the night.
 This behavior serves as a survival strategy to avoid predators and take advantage of food sources that are more readily available at night, such as insects and nectar-producing flowers.

-See also Sugar Gliders For Sale Washington
+See also Are Sugar Gliders Legal In Ireland

 Specialized Diet